 By Jesus' day "77" or "70x7" had a similar use.
 Adjusted for inflation?

 3: The Bible does the Rule of Three a lot, but the New Testament identifies it with God (as in the Trinity).
 Also, Seraphim have 3 sets of wings.

 To the ancient Hebrews, 3 represented consistency.
-Thus the prophet Isaiah's freakout when he found himself in the throne room of God with angels saying: “Holy, holy, holy is the LORD of hosts; The whole earth is full of His glory!” because it meant that God was consistently holy while Isaiah . . . wasn't.
+Thus the prophet Isaiah's freakout when he found himself in the throne room of God with angels saying: “Holy, holy, holy is the LORD of hosts; The whole earth is full of His glory!” because it meant that God was consistently holy while Isaiah . . . wasn't.note That line is considered so important to Judaism that it is chanted twice or more per day during the Kedusha prayer.
 Keeping this in mind, we also know that 7 represented the "perfect number" to many cultures at the time, including the Jews.
 The number 6, therefore, was short of perfection; so the number 666 represented consistent imperfection. note Which is a coincidence, because mathematicians consider 6 a perfect number - the smallest such number, being an integer which is the sum of its own factors (other than itself) - 1 + 2 + 3 = 6.

 4: Usually identified with the created world: "The 4 winds of the Earth", "the 4 corners of the Earth", and the 4 beasts who stand before the Throne which show up in both Testaments.
 Also, there are 4 Gospels.